mrpnkt/mrpnkt.github.io/_posts/2016-09-22-moochackingmu-semana-2-tarea-2.md

 `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''''' at line 1`

-Una buena indicaci髇 de que algo va *mal* y informaci髇 sobre la base de datos en uso (MySQL).
+Una buena indicaci贸n de que algo va *mal* y informaci贸n sobre la base de datos en uso (MySQL).

 Si metemos `%' or '0'='0` ` que equivale a `mysql> SELECT first_name, last_name FROM users WHERE user_id = '%' or '0'='0';` en SQL nos sale: